Nosawa Rongai: All Japan Pro Wrestling (20052008)

 Nosawa would originally find little success after arriving in All Japan Pro Wrestling (AJPW) in the mid-2000s, losing as many matches as he won.
 On March 20, 2005, he received an opportunity at the World Junior Heavyweight Championship, but would lose to defending champion Taka Michinoku.
 On July 26, he lost a "Banishment" match to his old friend Mazada, and was forced to leave All Japan.
 Soon after that, he would reappear as a masked wrestler named Space Lone Wolf (Keiji Mutoh's old alter-ego), finding more success than his previous character.
 However, by December, Space Lone Wolf would be unmasked and revealed as being Nosawa.

 In 2006, Nosawa would begin again wrestling with his old friend Mazada again, and for parts of the year would also team with Brute Issei and Akira.
 Towards the end of 2006, Nosawa and Mazada began to team up with Minoru Suzuki to form "Minoru Gundan", which landed Nosawa a more prominent role in the promotion.
-He and Suzuki would go on to wrestle in the World's Strongest Tag Determination League, but unfortunately the team would come in last place.
+He and Suzuki would go on to wrestle in the World's Strongest Tag Determination League, but the team would come in last place.

 In 2007, Nosawa promoted several comedy wrestling shows, making fun of Antonio Inoki's Inoki Genome Federation and using both talent from All Japan, as well as freelancers.
 During the Champion Carnival, Nosawa switched his name to El Nosawa Mendoza and formed a new stable called "Los Mexico Amigos", with Pepe Michinoku (Taka Michinoku) and Miguel Hayashi, Jr (Kaz Hayashi).
 Nobutaka Araya then joined the team as El Hijo del Araya Segundo after the Carnival's final show.
 Along with changing their names, the group wore the official colors of the Mexican Flag (Red/Green/White).
 After multiple bouts against Minoru Suzuki, Nosawa offered Suzuki an invitation into Mexico Amigos, to which he declined.
 This resulted in the group changing multiple assets.
 Their name was changed to Mexico Amigos Black, the previous worn Mexican Flag attire became black and gold attire, and Araya was kicked out of the group.
 Later in the year, Mexico Amigos teamed with "Ray Suzuki" to defeat the team of Ryuji Hijikata, Kikutaro, T28 and Ryuji Yamaguchi.
 After the match, Ray Suzuki revealed himself as Minoru Suzuki.
 Suzuki stated that starting the next year Mendoza would throw his Amigos tights away and return to the Nosawa Rongai ring name, Suzuki then kidnapped Nosawa to start his "early training".
 This was followed by Pepe and Miguel announcing they would return to Mexico, while Kaz Hayashi and Taka Michinoku were announced as returning to All Japan come the new year.
 After one last "Viva Mexico", Los Mexico Amigos disbanded.